develffn/FundX-KB/getting-started/application-updates.md

 ![New version is available for download](../.gitbook/assets/new-version-quantower.png)

-Press the "_**DOWNLOAD**_" button, and Quantower will download the latest version and prepare it for the update.
-When the download process is finished, Quantower will ask you about the restart.
+Press the "_**DOWNLOAD**_" button, and FundX will download the latest version and prepare it for the update.
+When the download process is finished, FundX will ask you about the restart.
 This action is required to apply the new version, but you can cancel the reboot and proceed using an application.
-In this case, updates will be applied on the next start of Quantower.
+In this case, updates will be applied on the next start of FundX.

 {% hint style="danger" %}
 If you accept an application restart for the update, it will close and reopen with the new version.
 This may take some time, and trading will be unavailable.